Fr. Ken Cienik, SA ministers to the members of the Chapel’s family.

 Bro.
-Thomas Banacki, SA, gift shop manager, serves our customers with warmth and friendliness, often offering a sympathetic ear to those who bring their troubles to the gift shop with them.
+Thomas Banacki, SA, is the Guardian of Chapel of Our Savior and Manager of the Gifts Shop.
+As Gifts Shop Manager, he serves our customers with warmth and friendliness, often offering a sympathetic ear to those who bring their troubles to the gift shop with them.

 Bro.
 Louis Marek, SA wears many hats here at the Chapel.
 Among them, he is the Administrator of the Chapel.